spkennealy/Algos_and_Data_Structures/chapter_5_naive_sorting_algos.md

 #### **Space Complexity: O(1)**

 The amount of memory consumed by the algorithm does not increase relative to the size of the input array.
 We use the same amount of memory and create the same amount of variables regardless of the size of our input.
 A quick indicator of this is the fact that we don't create any arrays.

+#### **When should we use Selection Sort?**

+There is really only one use case where Selection Sort becomes superior to Bubble Sort.
+Both algorithms are quadratic in time and constant in space, but the point at which they differ is in the number of swaps they make.

+Bubble Sort, in the worst case, invokes a swap on every single comparison.
+Selection Sort only swaps once our inner loop has completely finished traversing the array.
+Therefore, Selection Sort is optimized to make the least possible number of swaps.

+Selection Sort becomes advantageous when making a swap is the most expensive operation in your system.
+You will likely rarely encounter this scenario, but in a situation where you've built (or have inherited) a system with suboptimal write speed ability, for instance, maybe you're sorting data in a specialized database tuned strictly for fast read speeds at the expense of slow write speeds, using Selection Sort would save you a ton of expensive operations that could potential crash your system under peak load.

+Though in industry this situation is very rare, the insights above make for a fantastic conversational piece when weighing technical tradeoffs while strategizing solutions in an interview setting.
+This commentary may help deliver the impression that you are well-versed in system design and technical analysis, a key indicator that someone is prepared for a senior level position.